DoktorMike/HackMoji.jl/README.md

 The purpose behind Hack-Moji is to use a fun a stimulating way of learning computer programming for my children Hamiltonian and Valerian.

+I will add fun and useful examples here as I go.

 ## Examples

 These examples are taken from the [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck#Examples) wikipedia article.